joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2025/01/05/nyregion/congestion-pricing-nyc-new-jersey/why-new-yorks-congestion-pricing-tolls-started-at-midnight-sunday

 **Live Updates: Congestion Pricing Begins After Long Delay**\
-`The New York City tolling plan, the first of its kind in the country, finally debuts after being halted just weeks before its original start date last summer.`\
+`The New York City tolling plan, the first of its kind in the country, finally debuted after being halted just weeks before its original start date last summer.
+Officials started it on a Sunday to work out the kinks before rush hour traffic Monday morning.`\
 https://nytimes.com/live/2025/01/05/nyregion/congestion-pricing-nyc-new-jersey

 **Chris Finch backs struggling Wolves starters, says there are no plans to change course**\